NoiseNet Logo

 8.0

-In an investigation of a employee’s vibration history, the first factor looked for, is use of a tool which would give rise to a frequency weighted acceleration in excess of 1.0 m/s²; then, if the vibration dosage, to which he was exposed, would have caused finger blanching [or worse] in more than 10% of an exposed population.
+In an investigation of a employee?s vibration history, the first factor looked for, is use of a tool which would produce a frequency weighted acceleration in excess of 1.0 m/s?; then, if the vibration dosage would have caused finger blanching [or worse] in more than 10% of an exposed population.

 Preventative Measures

 At Appendix B of BS.
-6842:1987, various methods of reducing the risk of vibration white finger damage are recommended:
+6842:1987, various methods of reducing the risk of vibration white finger damage were recommended:

 1. Measure the vibration.

-2. Where appropriate and reasonably practicable, choose a process to minimise the vibration exposure.
+2. Where appropriate and reasonably practicable, choose a process to minimise and control the vibration exposure.

 3. Maintain equipment carefully in accordance with the manufacturer's instructions.

-4. Arrange for medical screening of employees prior to employment in this type of work, and at regular intervals thereafter for as long as the worker continues to be exposed to vibration.
+4. Arrange for pre-employment medical screening, and at regular intervals for as long as the vibration exposure continues.

-5. Encourage employees to report and demonstrate finger blanching when it first occurs and if there is a deterioration.
+5. Encourage employees to report finger blanching when it first occurs and if there is a deterioration.

 6. All individuals who use vibrating equipment should be advised of the risk of exposure to hand arm vibration.